getgrav/grav-learn/pages/08.advanced/02.performance-and-caching/docs.md

 2. **SSD drives** can make a big difference.
 Most things can get cached in PHP user cache, but some are stored as files, so SSD drives can make a big impact on performance.

 3. **Native hosting** will always be faster than a Virtual Machine.
 VMs are a great way hosting providers can offer flexible “cloud” type environments.
 These add a layer of processing that will always affect performance.
-Grav can still be fast on a VM (much faster than wordpress, joomla, etc), but still for optimal performance, you can't beat a native hosting option.
+Grav can still be fast on a VM (much faster than wordpress, joomla, etc), but still, for optimal performance, you can't beat a native hosting option.

 4. **Faster memory** is better.
 Because Grav is so fast, and because many of its caching solutions use memory heavily, the speed of the memory on your server can have a big impact on performance.
 Grav does not use extensive amounts of memory compared to some platforms so the amount of memory is not as important, nor does it impact performance as much, as memory type and speed.